 So how much oatmeal should you eat?
 One thing for sure, eating too much oatmeal loaded with sugar every morning will increase your calories.
 A standard serving size of oatmeal is 1/2 cup of dry oats to 1 cup of water.
 This provides about 150 calories for a low-calorie breakfast meal.
 Oatmeal has that healthy halo, however, we all agree oats cooked with water can have a bland flavor.
 Because we all have a sweet tooth, we often pile sugar on our oatmeal to make it more enjoyable.
 If you are upping the sweetness with a lot of sugar, you may be slashing the health benefits.
 According to the American Heart Associations daily recommendation for consumption of added sugar, it’s a maximum of 24 grams a day for women and 36 grams for men.
 In the USA, the average adult consumes an enormous 88 grams of sugar a day.

 Oatmeal starts as whole grain oats, which are then processed to varying degrees.
 The process begins with heating and cooling the oat groats to help give them a nutty flavor.
 After this, oat groats are processed into ground groats, steel-cut oats, old-fashioned rolled oats, quick cooking oats and instant oatmeal.
-Overall, oatmeal is one of the healthier breakfast items you can consume.
-Oatmeal is high in B vitamines and vitamine E.
+Oatmeal is one of the healthier breakfast items you can consume and is high in B vitamins and vitamin E.

 Both vitamin groups act as antioxidants and help support healthy cell function.
 Additionally, steel-cut oats contain calcium, iron, protein and potassium.
 Calcium and potassium help support healthy blood pressure.
 Although steel-cut oats are processed less than other varieties, they contain only slightly more nutrients.
 Steel-cut oats have more protein and calcium than old-fashioned and instant oats.